TodePond/Lilypad/README.md

 This repo contains information about the server, its structure, its rules, etc.

-It allows me (TodePond) to be more transparent about the running of the server.
+It allows Lu (TodePond) to be more transparent about the running of the server.
 It also gives the community a place to discuss the server somewhere that isn't tangled up with the server itself.

 ## Current status